-Table 20 presents the pretax dollar impact to forecasted net interest income over the next 12 months from September 30, 2021, resulting from instantaneous parallel and non-parallel shocks to the market-based forward curve.
-While the scenarios reflect all currencies in aggregate, U.S. dollar represents materially all of the banking book net interest income sensitivity.
+Table 20 presents the pretax dollar impact to forecasted net interest income over the next 12 months from December 31, 2021, resulting from instantaneous parallel and non-parallel shocks to the market-based forward curve.
 Periodically we evaluate the scenarios presented to ensure that they are meaningful in the context of the current rate environment.
 The interest rate scenarios also assume U.S. dollar rates are floored at zero.